e-zz/logseq-pdf-extract/README.md

 <h1><img src="icon.png" alt="Alt text" width="40" height="40"> Logseq PDF Extract </h1>

+A plugin for improving PDF workflow in Logseq.
+It now mainly features:
+- Importing Zotero items
+- Post-processing (text extraction or OCR) of PDF highlights made with Logseq

+And (more features)[#possible-improvements] are planned.
+PRs are welcome!

 ## 🛠 Installation
 Search for "PDF Extract" in the Logseq plugin store and install it.
 Or you could install it manually by downloading the latest release from [GitHub Releases](https://github.com/e-zz/logseq-pdf-extract/releases/latest).